Last Updated: February 18, 2021

-You may provide your personal information, including your name and contact details, through our Site to register for CrossBorder events and webinars.
+You may provide your Personal Data, including your name and contact details, through our Site to register for CrossBorder events and webinars.
 We will use this information to process the registration and contact you about any changes or updates regarding the event or webinar.

-We may share your personal information with speakers or event sponsors, provided you have given your consent.
+We may share your Personal Data with speakers or event sponsors, provided you have given your consent.
 We may also contact you with information about other events and other CrossBorder activities and services provided you have consented to receiving such information.
 You can unsubscribe from this information at any time (please see the “Opting-out of Communications” section below).

 In some cases, our Site allows you to comment on CrossBorder blog posts and to share content with third parties via email or social media.
-Personal information may be shared in any comment and you may submit your name or email address with the comment.
+These comments are visible to the general public.
+Personal Data may be shared in any comment you post and you may submit your name or email address with the comment.
+Please take care to limit the amount of Personal Data you include in your comments to information that you are comfortable sharing with the general public.
 By sharing content on social media, you will provide Social Networks with information about your use of our Site.

 You can use our Site to subscribe to an RSS feed or to receive email updates of our blogs by submitting your name and email address.
 We use this information to send you the content you request and to communicate with you in connection with our blogs.
 You can unsubscribe from this content at any time (please see the “Opting-out of Communications” section below).

-In the event you are not hired by our company, we will permanently delete your resume and any other personal information held about you within one year (as required by law) after receiving your application, unless you have given us your consent to keep this information for a longer period in order to inform you about future vacancies which may be of interest.
+In the event you are not hired by our company, we will permanently delete your resume and any other information you submitted to us or which we held about you in connection with your application within one year (as required by law) after receiving your application, unless you have given us your consent to keep this information for a longer period in order to inform you about future vacancies which may be of interest.

 When you communicate with us via our Contact Us page, you are asked to provide your name, email address, phone number and company name.
 We will use this information to respond to your questions and comments.
-We will request similar personal information in order to confirm your identity when you contact us by phone, email or otherwise.
+We will request similar Personal Data to confirm your identity when you contact us by phone, email or otherwise.